I grew up by Chicago.

 I believe whatever you study or work in, you can use those tools to tackle the climate crisis.
 That's why I'm leading Stanford Climate Week.

-For the past six months, I was the only hire at a clean energy and infrastructure startup, building out the product as a full-stack engineer.
+For the past six months, I was the first hire at a clean energy and infrastructure startup, building out the product as a full-stack engineer.

 I sat in the front seat with the founders—through pivots, a seed raise, and countless carpools from SF to Stanford.